-Clarke recognizes that the needs of professionals and/or students 24 years of age and older differ significantly from those of traditional-aged students.
-Through the CareerPLUS program, RN to BSN Online Adult Degree Program, the Second Degree Bachelor of Arts Program, and graduate studies programs, professional and adult students have the opportunity to enroll in coursework designed to enhance their personal and professional goals.
+Clarke recognizes that the needs of professionals and/or non-traditional students differ significantly from those of traditional-aged students.
+Through the CareerPLUS program, the Second Degree Bachelor of Arts Program, and graduate studies programs, professional and adult students have the opportunity to enroll in coursework designed to enhance their personal and professional goals.
 Admission, advising processes, and courses are tailored to the adult's academic needs.
 Convenient course schedules allow students to balance the demands of work, family, community, and academic study.
 Coursework is designed to draw from the rich experiences that adults bring to the classroom.

-Clarke also offers continuing education and development opportunities through noncredit workshops and seminars for personal enrichment and professional development.
-The Office of Graduate and Adult Admission works with academic programs to develop continuing education and training programs for professional recertification or licensure.
+Clarke also offers continuing education and development opportunities through non-credit courses, workshops, and seminars for personal enrichment and professional development.
+The Institute for Professional Excellence works with academic programs to develop continuing education and training programs for professional recertification or licensure.
 Offerings can range from one-time, skill-specific courses and workshops to long-term educational partnerships.